richardcblewett/TicTacToe/Notes.md

 - As a user, I should be able to play the game on a mobile device.
 DONE
 - As a user, I should be able to track overall record.
 DONE
 - As a user, I want a nice sound to play when I click a space.
 DONE
+- As a user, I want a line through the winning combination.
+DONE
 - As a user, I want to play against the computer.
 IN PROGRESS

 # Javascript Ideas